vsarsani/dmcmc/README.md

 Implementation of doubly MH MCMC

-proposed an auxiliary variable MCMC algorithm, which can make the normalizing constant ratio canceled by augmenting appropriate auxiliary variables through a short run of the MH algorithm initialized with the original observation.
+Proposed an auxiliary variable MCMC algorithm, which can make the normalizing constant ratio canceled by augmenting appropriate auxiliary variables through a short run of the MH algorithm initialized with the original observation.